MohammedHousa/Docker/README.md

 ## ---Docker Storage---
+Docker has two options for containers to store files in the host machine, so that the files are persisted even after the container stops: volumes, and bind mounts.
 | Purpose | Command |
 | --- | --- |
 | Create a volume | ```docker volume create <vol name>``` |